 Where To Stream Your Live Video

 First, ask, how does our audience interact with our content?
 Second, where does our audience like to watch content?
-If, for example, you get more interaction via social media, it makes more sense to host your live video on Facebook.
+For example, if you get more interaction through social media, it makes more sense to host your live video on Facebook.
 You can send your Facebook Live link in an invitation via email, social media, or directly.

 Something else to consider is the nature of your event.
-If it is private, it is best to embed the stream on your website with password protection.
-If it is public, post your live video stream on various platforms.
+If it’s private, it’s best to embed the stream on your website with password protection.
+If it’s public, post your live video stream on multiple platforms.
 This will encourage wider viewing and sharing of your event.

 We recommend using an Online Video Platform that uses CDN (Content Delivery Network) for larger streams.
 This will provide you with a white-label custom site with stronger performance.